-Finding: Complies.
+Finding: Complies as Proposed.
 The Meyers Road Extension Corridor Plan is in compliance with the TPR.
+The Corridor Plan refines the design and location for a roadway extension identified in the Oregon City Transportation System Plan.

 Regional Transportation Plan

 The Regional Transportation Functional Plan (RTFP) directs how Oregon City should implement the RTP through the TSP and other land use regulations.
 The RTFP codifies existing and new requirements which local plans must comply with to be consistent with the RTP.
 If a TSP is consistent with the RTFP, Metro will find it to be consistent with the RTP.